I like doing things by myself. When it comes to writing, I absolutely must do it alone. When it comes to traveling, I adore doing it solo.

 Now I can’t count how many times I’ve traveled on my own.
 I’m no adventuress, but I’ve been left stranded on a dark mountain road and had all my belongings taken away from me in Sapa, Vietnam (I’ve conveniently borrowed some details for my book, Miss Makeover!), relentlessly chased by an amorous Italian in Rome, and gotten involved in a nerve-wracking Rimowa tug-of-war with a stranger in Munich.

-But I’ve also had the pleasure of having my Airbnb host (hi Ania!) take me out to a local lunch in Gdansk, having waiters watch out for me in Piran, strictly Spanish-speaking taxi drivers trying their best to help me in Granada.
+But I’ve also had the pleasure of having my Airbnb host take me out to a local lunch in Gdansk, having waiters watch out for me in Piran, strictly Spanish-speaking taxi drivers trying their best to help me in Granada.
 There was even a barman in Amsterdam who asked exactly what time my flight was, so he could remind me to go (in case I get drunk from the pint I was enjoying too much).
+In Scotland, our kilt-wearing guide Glenn, seeing that I was traveling alone, offered to take all my pictures at all our stops at the Scottish highlands.
 Strangers, I’ve realized, can be really kind.